Importance of Gonorrhea Test

 Many health organizations advise routine gonorrhea screening for select adolescents and adults between the ages of 15 and 65 because many gonorrhea infected people do not exhibit any visible symptoms, including

-- Men who have sex with men: Men who have sex with men should be screened for gonorrhea every year, or more frequently if they are at a higher risk.
+• Men who have sex with men: Men who have sex with men should be screened for gonorrhea every year, or more frequently if they are at higher risk.

-- HIV-positive individuals: Individuals with an HIV diagnosis should get gonorrhea screening at least once a year.
+• HIV-positive individuals: Individuals with an HIV diagnosis should get gonorrhea screening at least once year.

 Risk elements that affect how frequently gonorrhea screenings are conducted include: